New to Legal Services?

 • Cy pres awards, events, court-awarded attorney’s fees account for additional millions – vary each year.

 • Equal Access Fund grants are funded by California’s general fund at a base amount of $40 million per year and through filing fees of about $3 million per year.
-The Equal Access Fund was created with a one-time allocation of $10 million in 1999, but we have successfully expanded and continued the program throughout the years with legislator support.
+The Equal Access Fund was created with a one-time allocation of $10 million in 1999, but we have successfully expanded and continued the program throughout the years with legislator support. $5 million of this is carved out for “innovation and infrastructure” grants by the California Commission on Access to Justice.

 • The Justice Gap Fund (JGF) was created in 2007 with a suggested “opt-in” amount of $100 in each attorney’s annual licensing fee statement.
 With the addition of an “opt-out” line in 2010, it is now a reliable source of funding for over $5 million a year.
+Some of this is carved out, though advocacy by the State Bar and LAAC, to specifically fund law students working for legal aid in their summers.

 • And other grants distributed by the State Bar of California.